grelleum/SteelConnection/docs/apiguide.rst

 Realms and Organizations
 ------------------------

-There is a one to one relationship between a Realm and a SteelConnect Manager.
-The SteelConnect Manager acts as the controller for a the realm.
+There is a one to one relationship between a Realm and a SteelConnect CX Manager.
+The SteelConnect CX Manager acts as the controller for a the realm.
 A newly created realm would not have any organizations, otherwise a realm will have one or more organizations.
 Each oganization within a realm acts an autonomous network system.
 In practice, most REST API operations are performed within a specific organization.

-| You normally access the SteelConnect Manager (SCM) using a web
+| You normally access the SteelConnect CX Manager (SCM) using a web
   browser.
 | The URL you use includes the realm and organization that you are
   managing and takes the form: